 Everyone goes camping for different reasons but it got us wondering about the pros and cons of using a campervan, caravan or tent.
 So we thought we’d explore the three options and ask for a few opinions from friends of Inspired Camping.

 Using a tent is a great way of really feeling truly outside but being able to keep well sheltered.
-You can really hear the rain, feel the heat of the sun and the power of the wind.
-The acoustic sound of nature really permeates the canvas too giving everyone a great camping alarm clock.
+You can hear the rain, and feel the sun’s heat and the wind’s power.
+The acoustic sound of nature permeates the canvas too giving everyone a great camping alarm clock.

 Security can be a bit of an issue depending on where you decide to pitch your tent.
 Canvas and zips aren’t exactly the best protection against petty thieves so it’s wise not to leave anything of value in your tent while you are away, especially as you may find your insurance won’t replace anything if it was taken from an unsecured space.

-It’s always wise to check the weather report before you go camping with a tent.
+It’s always wise to check the weather report before camping (or glamping) with a tent.
 Some are not very robust in howling gales and you don’t want to end up sleeping in the car because your tent collapsed in the middle of the night… as we found out!

 Using a campervan is a great way of cutting down the hassle of regular camping trips, but without having to do without anything.
 Everything stays in the van ready for your next trip and as long as you keep everything clean there’s very little to do before you set off on your trip.